Lilian Greenwood

 Greenwood was selected as the Labour Party candidate for the 2010 general election after the incumbent Labour MP, Alan Simpson, announced in 2007 that he would not stand for re-election.[7]
 She was elected as the MP with 37.3% of the vote, a margin of 4.4% over her closest rival.[8]

 Shortly after her election, she joined the Transport Select Committee,[9] and was subsequently appointed as an assistant opposition whip.
-In late September 2011, she was promoted by Labour leader Ed Miliband to the role of Shadow Minister for Rail, a position she held up to her re-election at the 2015 general election.
+In late September 2011, she was promoted by Labour leader Ed Miliband to the role of Shadow Minister for Rail, a position she held until her re-election in the 2015 general election.

 Following the election of Jeremy Corbyn as Leader of the Labour Party, on 14 September 2015 she was promoted to the Shadow cabinet as the Shadow Secretary of State for Transport.[10]